A- #BookReview: Haunt Sweet Home by Sarah Pinsker

 Someone needs to make Mara listen to the truths she doesn’t want to hear, and who better to make herself listen to those truths than herself?
 So Jo’s very existence, and Mara’s family’s reaction to a ‘better’ version of Mara forces Mara to confront those truths and do something about them.
 Which they do.
 Together.
 Even if it broke my librarian heart to watch them destroy most of a library to get there.

-In spite of that poor library, it was still a terrific end to a really fun story.
+In spite of the terrible treatment of that poor library, it was still a terrific end to a really fun story.

 Leave a Reply